 Growth is stimulated by increasing strength in a moderate repetition range.

 The simple fact is that, outside of heavy drug users (steroids having the capacity to stimulate growth without even training), the biggest bodybuilders are the strongest.
 They grow because they provide, over time, a progressive tension overload (of course there are more variables that go into this, total workload per workout, frequency of training and diet all interact here).
+If you look at essentially all successful hypertrophy systems, they include a focus on adding weight over time.
+It’s a fundamental component of growth.

 But as I have been pointing out for years and years and years, if you’re not adding weight to the bar over time, you’re simply not growing.
 You can focus on the feel and the pump and the squeeze all you want; if you’re using the same weights 6 months from now that you’re using today, you won’t be any bigger.
 You can prove this to yourself every day in the gym.